-Regional Campus designates a campus of Nipissing University in a location other than the North Bay campus.
+Regional Campus designates a campus of Nipissing University in a location other than North Bay.

-Secondment designates a temporary assignment by the Employer of a Member to perform duties in an Academic Unit or Department/Division/School other than the Member's academic home or the appointment by the Employer of a Member to an administrative position for a limited period of time.
+Secondment designates a temporary assignment by the Employer of a Member to perform duties in an academic unit or sub-unit other than the Member's academic home unit or the appointment by the Employer of a Member to an administrative position for a limited period of time.